-The story of Kolarbyn
+The True Story of Kolarbyn Ecolodge

 Their idea was to create a place for people interested in charcoal burning to practice their techniques in the way it had been practiced in the region for centuries.
 The forest huts and the charcoal burning site enabled practical knowledge as well as it’s belonging cultural traditions and folklore to be passed on to future generations.

 In the summer of 2004 the daily operation of Kolarbyn was passed on to Marcus Eldh who soon launched Kolarbyn as an ecolodge open for bookings from the public.
 Marcus established a cooperation with the Swedish Tourist Association (STF) as a way to reach out to nature lovers in Sweden as well as abroad.

 Since then Kolarbyn Ecolodge has seen thousands of visitors from all over the world.
 Guests have arrived from over 75 countries such as Uganda, Hong Kong, New Zealand, Uruguay and even North Korea and Burma, although most visitors are Swedish or from nearby European countries.

 The ecolodge has rapidly gained a reputation abroad, included in several books, featured in travel magazines and newspapers worldwide and seen by millions of people on TV in various countries.

 During 2010 Kolarbyn Ecolodge was passed on to Andreas Ahlsén and in 2016 passed on to Malin Bruce.